mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/upgrade/upgrade-cli/index.md

 ## Before you begin: Prepare for Konvoy CLI upgrade

-If you're using a newer version of the Konvoy CLI, it may require changes to your `cluster.yaml`.
+If you're using a newer version of the Konvoy CLI, it may require changes to your `cluster.yaml`, as described below.
-These changes are highlighted in the Release Notes and in this section.

 A Konvoy upgrade consists of a few distinct steps.

-- Download the Konvoy binary and extract it in your environment in the same manner as the initial install.
-(Download the specific version of Konvoy by following the steps outlined in the [download](../../download) page.)
+1. [Download](../../download) the Konvoy binary and extract it in your environment in the same manner as the initial install.
-- You must also have access to the `cluster.yaml` file and the SSH keys that were generated during the initial install.
-Update the `cluster.yaml` file with the changes described below.
+1. Gain access to the `cluster.yaml` file, and the SSH keys that were generated during the initial install.
+1. Update the `cluster.yaml` file with the changes described below.
-- When you run `konvoy up --upgrade`, it upgrades the version of Kubernetes on all of the control-plane nodes.
-The command then upgrades the rest of the nodes, the platform service addons, and installs any additional addons specified in the `cluster.yaml` file.
+1. Run `konvoy up --upgrade`, which upgrades the version of Kubernetes on all of the control-plane nodes, then upgrades the rest of the nodes and platform services, and installs any addons specified in the `cluster.yaml` file.

 ## Konvoy CLI available versions